WING-NUS/SSID/doc/SSID_API_Documentation.md

 **JSON Parameters**:

 - `threshold (Optional) number`: A number between 0 and 100.
-If specified, returns only submission similarities whose similarity percentage is between `threshold` and 1 inclusive.
-Otherwise, returns all submission similarities. **[Note: This function is not yet available in SSID, so we need to first build it for SSID, then allow it to be used via API]**.
+If specified, returns only submission similarities whose similarity percentage is between `threshold` and 100 inclusive.
+Otherwise, returns all submission similarities. **[Note: Currently this is already available in SSID's web interface but not API]**.
 - `page (Optional) number`: If specified, returns submission similarities in such page when sorted by highest maximum similarity percentage.
-Otherwise, returns all submission similarities.
+Otherwise, returns all submission similarities. **[Note: Currently SSID stores and displays all submission similarities on its web interface.
+The function to take top N submissions is not yet available in both API and web interface, so we need to first build it for SSID, then allow it to be used via API]**.
 - `limit (Optional) number`: If specified, returns such number of submission similarities with highest maximum similarity percentage.
 Otherwise, returns all submission similarities. **[Note: Currently SSID stores and displays all submission similarities on its web interface.
-The function to take top N submissions is not yet available in SSID, so we need to first build it for SSID, then allow it to be used via API]**.
+The function to take top N submissions is not yet available in both web interface and API, so we need to first build it for SSID, then allow it to be used via API]**.

 **Request Example**:
 | Header |